hotwax/training-assignment/Problem1/approach.md

 2. Used shift operation then to structure the fields to new location by shifting the newPrice in orders list.

-3. used modify-overwrite-beta to modify newPrice to double.
+3. used modify-overwrite-beta to modify total to double.

 4. Used remove operation removes unnecessary fields such as 'inverse' field from each item and the 'firstName' and 'lastName' fields from the customer.